yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     This parameter can optionally set the CLTU tail sequence in hexadecimal if different than the CCSDS specs.

 randomizeCltu (boolean)
     Used if cltuEncoding is BCH to enable/disable the randomization.
 For LDPC encoding, randomization is always on.
+    Note that as per issue 4 of CCSDS 231.0 (TC Synchronization and Channel Coding), the randomization is done before the encoding when BCH is enabled whereas if LDPC encoding is enabled, the randomization is done after the encoding.
+This has been changed in Yamcs version 5.5.4 - in versions 5.5.3 and earlier the randomization was always applied before the encoding (as per issue 3 of the CCSDS standard).

 virtualChannels (map)
     **Required.** Used to specify the Virtual Channel specific configuration.